 R. E. Bennett

 The Race to the Top assessment consortia have indicated an interest in using "automated scoring" to more efficiently grade student answers.
 This white paper identifies potential uses and challenges around automated scoring to help the consortia make better-informed planning and implementation decisions.
-Download the full report
+Learn more about this publication >

 Automated Scoring of CBAL Mathematics Tasks with m-rater